The repetends of reduced fractions $a/b^k$ approach full complexity with an increasing $k$: Generalization for Proper Fractions

 In particular, the oscillation of absolute frequencies of $j$-words in $F_g(z_h/(b')^k,j)$ is bounded by $C_g(z_h/b',j)$ for all $k\geq c_g(b')$ (see Proposition \ref{cota}).
 Since there are only finitely many sequences $Z_h$,

 is a bound for all $Z_h$.
-Hence the oscillation of absolute frequencies of $j$-words in the enlarged repetend of the proper fractions $a_k/b^k$ is bounded too for all $k\in\mathbb{N}$. $\Box$ \begin{thm} Let $b>1$ be a positive integer and $\big(a_k\big)_{k=1}^\infty$ a sequence of positive integers relatively prime to $b$.

-For all $j\geq 1$, each sequence of $j$ digits occurs in the $g$-ary repetend of $a_k/b^k$ with a relative frequency that approaches $1/g^j$ for increasing $k$ unless all prime factors of $b$ divide the base $g\geq 2$. \end{thm} {\it Proof.} The statement holds for the enlarged repetend by Proposition \ref{seq}.
-It holds also for the repetend by the same arguments as in the proof of Theorem \ref{pure}.
+Hence the oscillation of absolute frequencies of $j$-words in the enlarged repetend of the proper fractions $a_k/b^k$ is bounded too for all $k\in\mathbb{N}$. $\Box$ \begin{theorem} Let $b>1$ be a positive integer and $\big(a_k\big)_{k=1}^\infty$ a sequence of positive integers relatively prime to $b$.
+For all $j\geq 1$, each sequence of $j$ digits occurs in the $g$-ary repetend of $a_k/b^k$ with a relative frequency that approaches $1/g^j$ for an increasing $k$, unless all prime factors of $b$ divide the base $g\geq 2$. \end{theorem} {\it Proof.} The statement holds for the enlarged repetend by Proposition \ref{seq}.
+It also holds for the repetend by the same arguments as in the proof of Theorem \ref{pure}.

 If all prime factors of $b$ divide $g$, then the $g$-ary expansion of $a/b^k$ is eventually constant and equal to $0$ or $g-1$ for all $k\in\mathbb{N}$. $\Box$